ntd284/Telegram-Vnstock/README.md

-# Build a Real-time VN Stock Alert Messaging System
+# Build a Real-time VN Stock Alert Messaging System and Trading
 <p align="center">
   <img src="doc/image/wallpaper.png" alt="Wallpaper">
 </p>
-Stay informed on-the-go with our Real-Time Stock Alert Messaging System, an innovative tool designed to deliver instant market updates without the need for constant screen monitoring.
-Our system leverages Python to provide immediate notifications through the convenient and widely-used Telegram messaging app.
+Stay informed on-the-go with our Real-Time Stock Alert Messaging System, an solution designed to bring you instant market updates without depending on constant screen monitoring.
+Our sophisticated system not only leverages Python for immediate notifications but also integrates seamlessly with the Telegram bot app to offer a direct, interactive trading experience.

 ## Getting Started